Effective Error Handling in Python: Mastering Resilience in Your Code

 python try: # Code that may raise an exception except ExceptionType: # Code to handle the exception

-3. If a matching exception type is found, the code within the corresponding except block is executed.
+block. - If a matching exception type is found, the code within the corresponding

 python try: # Code that may raise an exception except ExceptionType1: # Code to handle ExceptionType1 except ExceptionType2: # Code to handle ExceptionType2